The GDN-CC Dataset: Automatic Corpus Clarification for AI-enhanced Democratic Citizen Consultations: Acknowledgments

 \subsection{Implication for downstream tasks}

 Clustering similar opinions is a key step in many downstream tasks such as topic modeling or summarization \cite{small2023opportunities}.

 To assess the potential improvements for democratic downstream tasks, we evaluate the effect on clustering quality of (i) AU segmentation and (ii) AU clarification.
-We use BERTopic \cite{grootendorst2022bertopic} for clustering and topic modeling and for the three types of texts -- namely, the initial contributions, the extracted AUs, and the associated clarifications.
-We evaluate clustering quality using \verb|GPT-4.1-nano| as a judge in a pairwise comparison setup.
-From each clustering, we sample pairs of texts coming from the \emph{same} cluster.
-The model is then presented with pairs from two clusterings; the task is to identify the most coherent pair based on thematic specificity and consistency.
+We use UMAP \cite{mcinnes-etal-2018-umap} for dimension reduction and HDBSCAN \cite{mcinnes-etal-2017-hdbscan} for clustering on the three types of texts -- namely, the initial contributions, the extracted AUs, and the associated clarifications.
+We evaluate clustering quality using (1) unsupervised clustering metrics, namely the silhouette \cite{rousseeuw-etal-1987-silhouettes} and Davies-Bouldin (DB) \cite{davies-etal-2009-cluster} scores, and (2) \verb|GPT-4.1-nano| as a judge in a pairwise comparison setup.
+For the former, we compare the clusters created from the argumentative units and from their clarifications on each of the four themes of the consultation.
+The results showed a consistent improvement in both scores when using the clarifications instead of their associated argumentative units: the average silhouette score went from 0.46 to 0.59 (higher is better) and DB score from 0.48 to 0.46 (lower is better).

+For the latter, we sample pairs of texts coming from the \emph{same} cluster.
+The model is then presented with pairs from two different clusterings (contributions, AUs, or clarification); the task is to identify the most coherent pair based on thematic specificity and consistency.
 We tested three settings with 100~sampled pairs per theme: \begin{enumerate}[itemsep=0pt, parsep=1pt, partopsep=0pt, topsep=0pt] \item Initial contributions vs.\ Argumentative units; \item Argumentative units vs.\ Clarifications; \item Argumentative units vs.\ Argumentative units, using the clusters based on clarifications. \end{enumerate}

-The latter setting serves as a control to ensure the judge’s preference is driven by thematic coherence rather than the improved syntax of clarifications.
+The third setting serves as a control to ensure the judge’s preference is driven by thematic coherence rather than by the improved syntax of clarifications.

 The LLM judge showed a near-total preference for the more granular units in all settings.
 In Setting~1, argumentative units were prefered over raw contributions in 84\% of cases.
 Setting~2 showed a 91\% preference for clarifications.
 Setting~3 confirmed this trend (90\% preference), showing that the coherence gain persists even when evaluating the same text type (AU) rearranged into clusters from clarifications.
 All results are statistically significant ($p < 0.001$ in all settings).
-Prompts and statistical analyses are in Appendix~\ref{app:clustering}.
+Prompts and statistical analyses are given in Appendix~\ref{app:clustering}.